 To many, Jiang Xun was just another face in an endless crowd of somebodies.
 He was 25, of average height, bearing no distinct physical characteristics.
 He would have been ill-fated to a life of obscurity were it not for the quality of his professional work, which boasted experience far beyond his years.

-Xun stepped out into the cool night air and rested an arm on the rail of his tiny apartment’s balcony.
-He didn’t really understand the need for such a space, though he was aware that a few considered regular exposure to the outdoors a necessary part of their lives.
-He looked across the river that divided his complex from the hazed skyline of a brightly-lit mega-city.
+Stepping out into the cool night air, Xun rested an arm on the rail of his tiny apartment’s balcony.
+He didn’t understand the need for such a space, though he was aware that a few considered regular exposure to the outdoors a necessary part of their lives.
+With a lackluster sigh, he looked across the river that divided his complex from the hazed skyline of a brightly-lit mega-city.
 How could something so vast be… inexplicably drab?

-He reached into the pocket of his pants and withdrew an electronic vaporizer and a vial of finely shredded plant material.
-He pulled back a slot in the blue-gray cylinder, poured some in, and glided his finger across a smooth switch on the side.
-He brought the vaporizer to his mouth and drew in a few breaths.
+He reached into the pocket of his jacket and withdrew an electronic vaporizer, along with a vial of shredded botanicals.
+Pulling back an opening in the blue-gray cylinder, he poured some in, and ran his finger across a smooth switch on its side.
+He then brought the device to his mouth and drew in a few, heavy breaths.

-It had a mildly sweet, earthy taste, though it was hardly anything special.
+It had a sweet, earthy taste; hardly anything special.

 Xun held the vaporizer up to eye level and studied it for a moment.
-At least the glowing end of this style was slightly more interesting than the more frequently marketed “hazard free” models.
+At least the glowing end of this thing was a novel departure from the common “burn free” models.

-He raised his other arm for a moment and without hesitation pressed the fiery end of the device into the palm of his hand, holding it there for three or four seconds.
-He winced, but didn’t make a sound, and looked down at the charred circular mark below his fingers.
+He then raised his other arm, looked at it for a moment, and pressed the fiery end of the device into his palm, holding it there for two or three seconds.
+He winced, but didn’t make a sound, gazing down at the charred circular mark below his fingers.